Meeting Adeline Spengler

 The poetic ambiance of her photographs evoke the fragility and ephemerality of her subjects; oscillating between an invitation to travel and a tribute to nature.
 Adeline Spengler‘s works transport us to an ethereal and dreamy world.
-Two years ago, she left the security of her job as an artistic director, to be at able to devote herself to her creative research.
-Artsper invites you to get to know this inspiring and courageous artist.
+Two years ago, she left the security of her job as an artistic director, to be able to devote herself to her creative research.
+Artsper invites you to get to know Adeline Spengler, this inspiring and courageous artist.

 You work in press and publishing as a freelance artistic director, whilst simultaneously pursuing your personal career as a photographer and painter.
 Can you tell us about these two activities?
 How do you manage to do both?